zchee/golang-wiki/Modules.md

    If `go mod` cannot automatically determine an appropriate module path (e.g., if running outside of VCS), or if you need to otherwise override that path, you can supply the module path as follows:

    ```
-   # if using Go 1.11, 'master', or the latest 'vgo', use the newer form:
    $ go mod init example.com/my/module/v2

-   # in go1.11beta2 and earlier, the older form was:
-   $ go mod -init -module example.com/my/module/v2
    ```

 3. Build the module.
 This will automatically add missing or unconverted dependencies as needed to satisfy imports for this particular build invocation: